BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing suitable for the tropical climate.
-Include insect repellent, sunscreen, and a hat for protection from the sun.
+Pack light, breathable clothing suitable for hot and humid weather.
+Include insect repellent, sunscreen, and a hat for sun protection.
 Comfortable walking shoes are essential for exploring the city on foot.

 Weather Details